stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 to combine two or more values of a data type into a single value of the same type.
-Examples include but are not limited to addition or multiplication of numbers, concatenation of sequences of data, or sequencing of computations.
+Examples include but are not limited to addition or multiplication of numeric types, concatenation of sequences of data, or sequencing of computations.

 As an example, consider a data type for representing distances in a geometric application.
 We could just use `Double` for this, but that's not very type safe.
-It would be better to use a single field record wrapping a value of type `Double`, to give them clear semantics:
+It would be better to use a single field record wrapping values type `Double`, to give such values clear semantics:

 ```idris
 record Distance where